NirantK/nirantk.github.io/content/en/community.md

-# Generative AI community : General guide
+# Generative AI Community: General Guide

+# Rules

 ✅ - Please do these behaviours!